klaarnut/user-docs/en/apps.md

 You can hire our developers to build it especially for you?

-The rest menus are for Laravel Developer to build private apps for you by strucutures in our [Developer Document](https://github.com/rvsitebuilder/developer-docs/tree/master/en).
+The rest menus are for Laravel Developer to build private apps for you by structures in our [Developer Document](https://github.com/rvsitebuilder/developer-docs/tree/master/en).

 ![image](images/apps4.png)